-Flood Risk Reduction along Little Colorado River
+Flood Risk Reduction Along Little Colorado River

-Overview: The U.S. Army Corps of Engineers awarded \$65.7 million to reduce flood risks along the Little Colorado River in Winslow, Navajo County.
+The U.S. Army Corps of Engineers awarded \$65.7 million to reduce flood risks along the Little Colorado River in Winslow, Navajo County.
 Currently, about 5,000 people live and work within the flood plain and are at potential risk of flooding, as well as critical infrastructure like hospitals and schools.

-See here for the full list of U.S. Army Corps projects announced earlier this year.
+See here for a full list of U.S. Army Corps projects that have been announced.